 Benji graduated with a BA from Loughborough University in 2018, appearing on Landscape Artist Of The Year during his degree, and currently studies with the Turps Banana Art School.
 Originally from Bromley, Benji moved to St Leonards-On-Sea during the pandemic, where he began creating coloured pencil works based on his immediate surroundings.

-The moments Benji finds, photographs and eventually draws from tend to fleeting.
+The moments Benji finds, photographs and eventually draws from tend to be fleeting.
 They exist between where you were and where you’re going, universally ignored and obliterated by the transience of life.

 Discovering pockets of unseen magic, the surreal within the painfully “real”, and amplifying those qualities through the act of image making, defines his practice.